pallets/quart/docs/blog_tutorial.rst

 ----------------------

 To allow a visitor to create a blog-post we should accept a POST request from the browser.
-This POST request should contian all the information we need to create a blog-post, namely the title and text.
+This POST request should contain all the information we need to create a blog-post, namely the title and text.
 With this the blog-post can be created with the following view-function addition to ``blog.py``,